eric-bach/ragbot2/README.md

 - The agent preserves your original questions when querying the knowledge base
 - Automatic container cleanup prevents Docker resource leaks
 - Results are optimized for AI agent consumption and human readability

+## MCP Server Configuration

+Users can now configure their own Model Context Protocol (MCP) servers in addition to the default AWS documentation server.
+See [MCP Configuration Guide](docs/MCP_CONFIGURATION.md) for detailed instructions.

+### Quick Start

+1. Click the "MCP Servers" button in the chat interface
+2. Choose from predefined templates or create custom configurations
+3. Save configurations to make them available in new chat sessions

+### Supported MCP Servers

+- **AWS Documentation** (default) - Official AWS documentation
+- **GitHub** - Repository operations (requires GitHub token)
+- **Filesystem** - File system operations
+- **Web Search** - Brave search integration (requires API key)
+- **Custom** - Any MCP-compatible server

+## Tool Selection

+Users can now explicitly control which tools the AI agent uses for each query:

+1. **Tool Selector Button**: Click the "Tools" button in the chat interface to open the tool selection modal
+2. **Selective Usage**: Choose specific tools (e.g., only web search, only AWS documentation)
+3. **All Tools Mode**: Leave no tools selected to use all available tools (default behavior)
+4. **Visual Indicators**: Tools are color-coded by source (AWS=orange, MCP=purple, Base=blue)

+This allows users to:

+- Force the agent to use only web search for real-time information
+- Restrict queries to only local knowledge base content
+- Use only specific MCP servers for specialized tasks
+- Experiment with different tool combinations

 ## Architecture